gwax/www-gwax/posts/2004/04/an-odd-chain-of-dreams.rst

 him.
 Then he stole the talisman, and some other stuff happened.

-When I went inside to get the talisman back, I stopped at a little newstand and borrowed a pen to write something down in my notebook.
+When I went inside to get the talisman back, I stopped at a little newsstand and borrowed a pen to write something down in my notebook.

 A few sequences later, I discovered that I was taking a break from tending to my fish tank.
 I then got back to working on my fish tank.